Volleyball Rules

 Before the start of a match, the referee conducts a team captains meeting.
 The referee goes over any ground rules and conducts a coin toss.

-At the coin toss, the referee may go over the rules in volleyball for game interruptions such as the procedures for substitutions and timeouts.
+At the coin toss, the referee may go over the rules for game interruptions such as the procedures for substitutions and timeouts.

 All volleyball participants must know the rules of volleyball.
 Sanctions may be issued to players, coaches, or other team members for rude conduct or aggressive behavior.